0xDBFB7/covidinator/documents/notes/log.md

 >
 > The frequency range is 1–1.75 GHz

-Reducing to 20 signals produces a very similar figure, as does reducing to 3 MHz increment.
+7Reducing to 20 signals produces a very similar figure, as does reducing to 3 MHz increment.

 ![](/home/arthurdent/Projects/covidinator/media/Screenshot from 2020-04-21 11-47-02.png)